phovea/phovea.github.io/contributors/prereqs.md

 list at first.)
 - Add a `travis.yml` to indicate what tests should be run.

-Anything that can return either a zero (success) or non-zero (failure) status can be part of your tests, but typically unit tests will be written with [Jasmine](https://jasmine.github.io/) and run with the [Karma test runner](https://karma-runner.github.io/).
+Any program or script that can return either a zero (success) or non-zero (failure) status can be part of your tests, but typically unit tests will be written with [Jasmine](https://jasmine.github.io/) and run with the [Karma test runner](https://karma-runner.github.io/).